abosch7/TEMOA/README.md

 6. If successful, Gurobi should now be ready to use.

 ### Step 5: Running a TEMOA Simulation
-To run a TEMOA simulation, the user must specify the settings in the configuration file located at:
+To run a TEMOA simulation, the user can customize the settings in the configuration file located at:
 ```
-TEMOA/temoa_model/config_sample
+../TEMOA/temoa_model/config_sample
 ```

 In the `config_sample` file, users can specify: